Uomocosa/Leles-Standard-of-Combat/content/Templates/Description • Elemental anchor.md

-<br>_[[SoC • Spell Limitiation - Elemental Anchor|Elemental anchor]]_ — This spell must be cast in the presence of a specific natural element (e.g., fire, water, earth, air).
+<br>_[[SoC • Spell Limitation - Elemental Anchor|Elemental anchor]]_ — This spell must be cast in the presence of a specific natural element (e.g., fire, water, earth, air).
 Without the element, the spell fizzles.<br>